AdobeDocs/experience-platform.en/help/sources/connectors/marketing-automation/chatlio-webhook.md

 Before you can create a [!DNL Chatlio] source connection, you must first ensure that you have the following:

-A validated [!DNL Chatlio] account.
+A [!DNL Chatlio] account.
 If you do not have one already see the [[!DNL Chatlio] signup page](https://chatlio.com/app/#/signup) to register and create your account.

-After sign up, follow the [!DNL Chatlio] [setup](https://chatlio.com/docs/setup/) documentation to complete setup.
+After you have successfully registered an account, follow the [[!DNL Chatlio] setup documentation](https://chatlio.com/docs/setup/) to complete your account set up.

+### Setup [!DNL Chatlio] Webhook {#set-up-webhook}

-Later, after you set up the [!DNL Chatlio] source, you will set up a Webhook to inform Platform about [!DNL Chatlio] events as explained in the [Get your streaming endpoint URL](../../tutorials/ui/create/marketing-automation/chatlio-webhook.md#set-up-webhook) and the [Next Steps](../../tutorials/ui/create/marketing-automation/chatlio-webhook.md#next-steps) sections.
+Once you have successfully created your dataflow, you must set up a Webhook to inform Platform about [!DNL Chatlio] events.
 Webhooks can notify you immediately when customer attributes change or when people open your messages, and send this information to your [!DNL Chatlio] source.
+For more information, read the tutorials on [getting your streaming endpoint URL](../../tutorials/ui/create/marketing-automation/chatlio-webhook.md#get-streaming-endpoint) and [setting up a [!DNL Chatlio] Webhook](../../tutorials/ui/create/marketing-automation/chatlio-webhook.md#set-up-webhook).

 ## Connecting [!DNL Chatlio] to Platform {#connect-to-platform}

-You can use the [!DNL HTTP API] source connector to stream your data to Platform.
+You can use the [!DNL Chatlio] source connector to stream your data to Platform.
 The [!DNL Chatlio] source is supported by [!DNL Data Prep] functions, allowing you to map any non XDM-compliant data to an XDM-compliant dataset.

 The documentation below provides information on how to create a [!DNL Chatlio] streaming connector to connect with [!DNL Platform] using APIs or the user interface: